skypjack/uvw/README.md

 * CMake version 3.15 or later.
 * Doxygen version 1.8 or later.

-Note that `libuv` is part of the dependencies of the project and it will be cloned by `cmake` (see below for further details).<br/>
+Note that `libuv` is part of the dependencies of the project and may be cloned by `CMake` in some cases (see below for further details).<br/>
-Because of that, users don't have to install it to compile and execute the tests.
+Because of that, users don't have to install it to run the tests or when `uvw` libraries are compiled through `CMake`.

 ## Library